Lionel Ferbos, New Orleans' oldest jazz musician, dies at 103

 Ferbos played with jazz bands in the New Orleans area and backed blues singer Mamie Smith while playing with the Fats Pichon Band.

-He worked as a labourer for the federal Works Progress Administration in the 1930s and played trumpet in the WPA jazz band.
+He worked as a laborer for the federal Works Progress Administration in the 1930s and played trumpet in the WPA jazz band.
 Ferbos was the band's last surviving member.

 He toured Europe eight times with the New Orleans Ragtime Orchestra, which he helped found.
 He also led the French Quarter's Palm Court Jazz Band for more than two decades, WWL said.